-Ambition has shown proven returns in career success, organizational growth and economic and social value.
-Here’s how you can use it for long term success in your business:
+Ambition has shown proven returns in career success, organizational growth, and economic and social value.
+Here’s how you can use it for long-term success in your business:

-- Be Bold- Stop playing it safe all the time.
+Stop playing it safe all the time.
 It’s time to level up.
 Instead of wallowing in the status quo step up and step into your fear.
-Do something challenging – individually, collectively, - that makes a difference.
-Do innovative, courageous things to achieve your potential.
-Transcend the norm (most of which is mediocre) and push yourself.
-Learn the landscape of building a bold brand; one of enduring value.
-Once you understand the terrain choose a journey that will stretch you daily, testing your will, endurance, and perseverance.
+Do something challenging (not stressing) – individually, collectively, - that makes a difference.
+Mihaly Csikszentmihalyi, calls this the flow channel where the challenge to skill ratio is "just right" for getting into the zone; your optimal state of consciousness.

 Ambition is often viewed as selfish, greedy or excessive.
 Ambition, however, is more far-reaching and flexible.
 It doesn’t reduce us to selfish, materialistic desires; it bends us and expands us for the greater good.
 Ambition is rarely just about oneself.
 It is an integration of unselfish contribution and personal growth; created not without courage, sacrifice, and failure.